 - Take time out to visit the enthralling limestone caves near Augusta.
 Jewel Cave is Western Australia’s largest tourist cave and boasts intricate formations and beautiful ‘decorations’ in its enormous chambers.
 It is home to a frozen waterfall and one of the world’s longest straw stalactites to be found in any tourist cave.

 - Visit nearby Hamelin Bay, another boating location, and home to resident smooth stingrays and eagle rays who interact (almost) daily with wading guests in the shallows near the boat ramp.

-- Explore the beaches around August, where some of the region’s most beautiful swimming spots are located.
+- Explore the beaches around Augusta, where some of the region’s most beautiful swimming spots are located.
 Try Grannies Pool and Foul Bay, or take the four-wheel drive tracks to Boranup Beach and Deep Dean where endless, squeaky white sand awaits.